sheepman4267/OpenShow/README.md

 A flexible, extensible, open-source presentation system.
 OpenShow is written in Python, using mostly Django and friends.

 ## Why?
-OpenShow is in development right now for use in worship services and other events at a Unitarian Universalist Church.
+OpenShow is in use in worship services and other events at a Unitarian Universalist Church.
 We've tried paid software packages which claim to work, but never found one that was fully-featured and stable enough.
 OpenShow tries to use advanced code others have written already, as is the custom in Django-land.

 ## Concepts
 These are the core concepts used to make OpenShow work.